Brentwood College School Logo

 The two minute warning

-When the starter announces 'two minutes' all crews should be at the start line, if starting platforms are in use, the crews should be held by the boatholder by the time this announcement is made.
-Any crew not at the start line (and being held in place if appropriate) should be assessed a warning for late arrival at the start.
-Crews should be ready to race within the two minutes indicated by the starter.
+When the starter announces 'two minutes' all crews should be at the start line, in the starting platforms, and being held by the boat-holder by the time this announcement is made.
+The racing indicator light, will be red.
+Any crew not in position at this time, will be assessed a warning for late arrival at the start.
+Crews should be ready to race any time within the two minutes indicated by the starter.

 Alignment of the shells

 The aligner controls this process.
-When the aligner considers the alignment to be good, this is passed to the starter in a variety of ways: the aligner can raise the white flag.
+When the aligner considers the alignment to be good, this is passed to the starter in a variety of ways: the aligner can raise the white flag or verbally indicate they have alignment.

 The roll call